Tuesday, 19 November 2024

-Pharm D course introduction and D Pharma closure is Propaganda !!!
+Pharm D course introduction and D Pharma course closure is Propaganda !!!

 I don't understand why D. Pharma course is being removed as minimum qualification for registration to practice Pharmacy in India.